April showers bring May flowers.

 7. Study the Remarkable Rain.
 Don’t stop with the water cycle.
 Take some time to complete a unit study on the rain.
 If your kids seem interested, then check out Cindy’s unit study: Remarkable Rain.
 This study includes more than 45 creative nature walk ideas and more than 20 hands-on experiments and demonstrations.
 There are even art activities!

-April Activities: Connect with National Poetry Month
+April Family Fun: National Poetry Month

 8. Make a Poet-Tree.
 Nadine from Up Above the Rowan Tree has you covered with this great idea.
 It’s an art project.
 It’s a poetry project.
 It’s a family fun activity.
 This Poet-Tree has everything going for it to connect with your kids this month.